 I wish here to explore a further line pattern: linestart words, specifically the first glyph of the first word of a line.
 I have taken for my study the section of text known as “Stars” or “Recipes” which fills most of Quire 20 (103r to 116r).
 The choice for this selection is that it is a fairly homogeneous stretch of writing which shows strong tendencies for particular linestart glyphs, as will shortly be seen.

-I used the Takahashi transcription, and discarded a few words which had unreadable initial letters.
-The whole sample thus had 9,546 tokens (that it, individual instances of words), of which 933 were linefirst (9.8% of all tokens).
+I used the Takahashi transcription, and discarded a few words which had unreadable initial glyphs.
+The whole sample thus had 9,546 tokens (individual instances of words), of which 933 were linestart (9.8% of all tokens).

-However, as with <ot>, words beginning <op> exhibit an interesting occurrence, but even stronger.
-There are no words beginning <op> linefirst, yet 133 in the text as a whole.
-The potential interaction between Neal lines and linefirst effects could be the cause of Grove words, but this is unlikely.
+However, as with [ot], words beginning [op] exhibit an interesting patter though even stronger.
+There are no words beginning [op] linestart, yet 133 in the text.
+The potential interaction between Tiltman lines and linestart effects could be the cause of Grove words, but this is unlikely.

-The linefirst effects seem to fall into two parts: one for <t, p> and another for <y, d>.
-The letters <t, p> could be words that might otherwise begin <ot, op> in the rest of the text.
-If there is a process which is stripping the initial <o> from linefirst words, then this would also explain the much lower occurrence of the letter in that position.
+The linestart patterns seem to fall into two parts: one for [t, p] and another for [y, d].
+The glyphs [t, p] could result from words that might otherwise begin [ot, op] in the rest of the text.
+If there is a process which is stripping the initial [o] from linestart words, then this would also explain the much lower occurrence of the glyph in that position.

 The glyphs [y, d] seem to begin words that might otherwise begin [ch, sh] in the rest of the text.
 Once again, there could be a process which adds [y, d] to words beginning [ch, sh] when they are in a linestart position.
 Unlike [t, p] which are both gallows glyphs [y, d] have not up to now been suspected of being strongly related.